Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 ESE lightning rod conforms to NF C 17-102 standards

-Our products undergo rigorous high-voltage laboratory testing to validate their ignition lead time (ΔT) and their resistance to lightning currents (tested up to 100 kA at 10/350 µs wavelength).
+As a reminder, our products undergo rigorous high-voltage laboratory testing to validate their ignition lead time (ΔT) and their resistance to lightning currents (tested up to 100 kA at 10/350 µs wavelength).
 Furthermore, manufacturing by LPS France guarantees impeccable traceability and quality control.
 Each unit produced is individually identified and tested before shipment.

 The Paraton@irESE lightning rod range: a solution for every level of protection